Qwant/erdapfel/README.md

 ## Configuration
 A default config file is given, this configuration can be override by environment variable.
-The nesting is handle by the separator ':'.
+The nesting is handle by the separator '_' and it must be prefixed by 'TILEVIEW_'

 By example
 ```